Alec Baldwin Might ‘Play Trump’ At White House DC Dinner

-If President Donald Trump does not want to attend the White House Correspondent’s dinner, then actor Alec Baldwin would not be too opposed to standing in for him.
+If President Donald Trump does not attend the White House Correspondent’s dinner, then actor Alec Baldwin would not be too opposed to standing in for him.

 I will not be attending the White House Correspondents’ Association Dinner this year.
 Please wish everyone well and have a great evening!